 In the wake of Samsung’s Android 7.1.1 Nougat roll out many Galaxy Note 5 users are wondering if the device will get Android 7.1.1 or Android 7.1.2.
 Samsung hasn’t confirmed, but neither seems likely at this point.
 Here’s why.

-The company could surprise, but we expect it to expend most of its energy finishing up the Nougat roll out and starting the Android Oreo push.
+The company could surprise us, but we expect it to expend most of its energy on Android Oreo and Android Pie, not Android Nougat.
 Devices currently on Android 7.0 Nougat will likely stay on Android 7.0 until they get Android Oreo.

 This might be frustrating, but remember, most of the changes from the Android 7.1.1 update are baked into Samsung’s version of Android 7.0.